Some responses to The Master and his Emissary

 --- Professor Norman Cook, Professor of Informatics at Kansai University, Osaka, and author of The Brain Code: Mechanisms of Information Transfer and the Corpus Callosum

 'Ein umfangreiches, tiefgründiges Buch, wie man es nur ganz selten lesen kann.
 Iain McGilchrist, anerkannter Psychiater in London und offensichtlich in kulturellen Belangen sehr versierter Kenner beginnt mit einer Darstellung der Struktur und Funktion des Gehirns und den Unterschieden zwischen den Hemisphären, nicht nur in Bezug auf Aufmerksamkeit und Flexibilität, sondern auch bezüglich der Einstellungen gegenüber dem Impliziten, dem Einzigartigen, und dem Persönlichen, sowie Körper, Zeit, Tiefe, Musik, Metapher, Empathie, Moral, Gewissheit und des Selbst ...
 Selten findet sich eine so profunde übersichtliche Darstellung zu diesem komplexen Thema.'

---- Professor Jürg Kesselring, Professor of Clinical Neurology at the University of Bern and the Zürich Neuroscience Centre (ZNZ), writing in Die Schweizerische Ärztezeitung (Swiss Medical Journal)
+--- Professor Jürg Kesselring, Professor of Clinical Neurology at the University of Bern and the Neuroscience Center Zürich (ZNZ), University of Zürich, writing in Die Schweizerische Ärztezeitung (Swiss Medical Journal)